tomwhartung/always_learning_python/5-flask_test_drive/README-jane.md

 ## Step (0) Optional: Clone source used in book

 Did this on barbara and jane.
-Wound up not use it on barbara, so you could say we did it on jane "just for grins."
+Wound up not using it on barbara, so you could say we did it on jane "just for grins."

 Following the book, grabbing a copy of his code, and using virtualenv.